 In September 2011, we entered into the C5 License Agreement with Archemix relating to anti-C5 aptamers.
 In connection with the C5 License Agreement, as amended, we paid Archemix an upfront licensing fee of \$1.0 million and issued to Archemix an aggregate of 2,000,000 shares of our series A-1 preferred stock and 500,000 shares of our series B-1 preferred stock.
-We have also paid Archemix an aggregate of \$2.0 million in fees based on our achievement of specified clinical milestone events under the C5 License Agreement.
-This amount does not include the milestone payment obligation of \$1.0 million triggered by the positive, initial top-line data from the OPH2003 trial, which is included as a payable on our Consolidated Balance Sheet as of December 31, 2019 and as an expense on our Consolidated Statement of Operations for the year ended December 31, 2019.
+We have paid Archemix an aggregate of \$9.0 million in fees based on our achievement of specified clinical milestone events under the C5 License Agreement, including two milestone payments of \$1.0 million and \$6.0 million triggered by the positive 12-month data from, and by completion of, the GATHER1 trial, which we paid in March 2020 and October 2020, respectively.

-Under the C5 License Agreement, for each anti-C5 aptamer product that we may develop under the agreement, including Zimura, we are obligated to make additional payments to Archemix of up to an aggregate of \$56.5 million if we achieve specified development, clinical and regulatory milestones, with \$30.5 million of such payments relating to a first indication, \$23.5 million of such payments relating to second and third indications and \$2.5 million of such payments relating to sustained delivery applications.
+Under the C5 License Agreement, for each anti-C5 aptamer product that we may develop under the agreement, including Zimura, we are obligated to make additional payments to Archemix of up to an aggregate of \$50.5 million if we achieve specified development, clinical and regulatory milestones, with \$24.5 million of such payments relating to a first indication, \$23.5 million of such payments relating to second and third indications and \$2.5 million of such payments relating to sustained delivery applications.
 Under the C5 License Agreement, we are also obligated to make additional payments to Archemix of up to an aggregate of \$22.5 million if we achieve specified commercial milestones based on net product sales of all anti-C5 products licensed under the agreement.
 We are also obligated to pay Archemix a double-digit percentage of specified non-royalty payments we may receive from any sublicensee of our rights under the C5 License Agreement.
 We are not obligated to pay Archemix a running royalty based on net product sales in connection with the C5 License Agreement.